jonnycodd99/dl_final_project/README.md

 *Final Project for the course Applications of Deep Learning*

 This project evaluates the impact of the 2024 Catalonian drought policies on vegetative health.
-We exploit that Cat- alonia’s neighbouring region, Aragon, did not implemented a drought policy and focus on areas close to their shared border.
+We exploit that Catalonia’s neighbouring region, Aragon, did not implemented a drought policy and focus on areas close to their shared border.
 We further limit these areas to urban and agricultural lands, ensuring an analysis of lands directly impacted by the drought